Alice Middleton Boring: Early life and education

 In 1918 she was appointed an assistant professor of biology at Peking Union Medical College; her appointment came from the Rockefeller Foundation.
 Boring taught at Peking Union Medical College for two years before returning to teach zoology at Wellesley College.
 Disappointed after returning to the United States, Boring worked hard to return to China.
 Through Wellesley she accepted a two-year teaching post at Peking University, which would later be known as Yenching University.
 After her initial two years were up she stayed at the university.
 Boring took furlough from 1928 to 1929, and returned home during a rise of nationalist tensions in China.
 During this year of furlough she continued her research at the University of Pennsylvania, where she worked and consulted with Clifford H. Pope and G.K.
 Noble.
 In 1930 she became the acting dean of the College of Natural Sciences.
 Between 1930 and 1950 Boring published 21 papers in Peking Natural History Bulletin.
 Boring taught a plethora of students who went on to have prestigious careers, including Wu Jieping, Tang Xi Xue, Laurence T. Wu, and Frederick F. Kao.
+While in China, Boring worked with biologist Nathaniel Gist Gee, and embarked on many expeditions to Jiangxi, Zhejiang, and Anhui to conduct research by collecting specimens.

 Boring's work was interrupted during the Second Sino-Japanese War.
 Despite the occupation of Beijing by the Japanese, Boring continued to teach.
 She also continued to publish research with Pope and continued to work on the taxonomy of Chinese amphibians.
 She specifically studied Bufo bufo and Rana nigromaculata, which led her to publish numerous journal articles.
 After Pearl Harbor things drastically changed for Boring.
 She was forced to move to a compound foreign faculty.
 In March 1942 she and her foreign faculty were forced to leave the university.
 On March 25, Boring boarded Japanese trucks that took her and other foreigners to the Weihsien Civilian Assembly Center.
 On August 24, Boring was repatriated back to the United States.

 Boring taught histology at Columbia University College of Physicians and Surgeon until June, 1945.
 She then taught as a visiting professor at Mount Holyoke College as a visiting professor of zoology.
 Boring returned to Yenching University in 1946 when it was safe for foreigners to return.
 However she found herself in the middle of the Chinese Civil War.
 In 1950 Boring left China for the last time.
 She returned to the United States, and began taking care of her ill sister.
 In 1951–1953 Boring taught at Smith College.
 She returned the following year and work with numerous charities including League of Women Voters, American Friends Service Committee, The Cambridge Civic Association, and American Civil Liberties Union.
 She was diagnosed with cerebral arteriovenous malformation.
 She died on September 18, 1955, from a suspected cerebral thrombosis.